microsoft/doodle-to-code/01-intro-genai/README.md

 ## Large Language Models

-You are probably familiar with ChatGPT, but what is really the GPT? **GPT** stands for "Generative Pre-trained Transformer," has been trained on a vast dataset of text to generate human-like text.
-This is the heart of LLM, the Large Language Model.

-Other LLM like, **Codex** model series is like a specialized GPT, trained on language and billions of lines of code.
-It excels in Python and other languages like C#, JavaScript, Ruby, and more. **DALL-E** is a modified GPT that crafts images from text descriptions.
-It's trained on tons of Internet images paired with text captions.
+LLM stands for **Large Language Model**, which is a type of artificial intelligence model that's designed to understand and generate human-like text.
+LLMs are trained on vast amounts of data, enabling them to perform a wide range of tasks related to natural language processing (NLP) and generation.
+They are known for their ability to produce coherent and contextually relevant content, translate languages, summarize text, answer questions, and even assist in creative writing or code generation tasks.

+Model examples:

+- **GPT (Generative Pre-trained Transformer):** This is a series of LLMs that have been trained on diverse datasets to perform a wide range of language-related tasks.
+They are designed to understand context and generate text that is coherent and contextually relevant.
+- **Codex:** While Codex is specialized for understanding and generating code.
+It has been trained on a mixture of natural language and code from publicly available sources, which allows it to translate natural language prompts into programming code.
+- **Dall-E:** It is a modified GPT that generates images from textual descriptions.
+It uses a version of GPT-3 that's been trained on both text and images, allowing it to create pictures that match the descriptions provided by users.

 ![Doodle: what is GPT?](../images/doodle-gpt.png)